mptsolutions/UntappdPhotos/README.md

 On the other hand, if it pretends like all is well, continue on...

 The script lies - it doesn't update everything it needs to.
 It <i>could</i> if they wanted it to, but it just doesn't.
 If you were to reboot now, you would experience the delight of seeing the Raspberry Pi OS splash screen pop up in all its glory - only to be replaced by a blank screen that never goes away.
+And then you would suspect that your screen is broken, consider whether or not the money you spent is worth the hassle of trying to get an exchange, and wonder why this always happens to you.
+Then you would read all of the [Links I Found ~~Frustrating~~ Useful](#links-i-found-frustrating) and maybe figure it out.

-To fix this, you need to manually edit one more line in ```/boot/config.txt```.
+To fix this, you actually only need to manually edit one more line in ```/boot/config.txt```.
 Open the file in ```nano```.

 ```bash
 $ sudo nano /boot/config.txt
 ```

-Then make sure that the ```dtoverlay``` line shown below is commented out.
+Make sure that the ```dtoverlay``` line shown below is commented out.
 There might multiple lines that start with ```dtoverlay``` but you only want to mess with the one that actually looks like below.

 ```txt
 # Enable DRM VC4 V3D driver